itiligent/Sonos-OpenWRT-VLANs/README.md

 	option src 'iot'
 ```

-## 🛠️ For hybrid, legacy S1 & S2 or desktop app users:
+If using a virtual instance of OpenwWRT on x86, a very robust approach for adding a persistent file storage to OpenWRT is to create a separate EXT4 formatted vdisk and auto mount it via `/etc/fstab`.
+For auto mount & vdisk file share persistence across firmware resets or firmware upgrades, create a new firmware image with the updated `/etc/fstab` file baked in as a customised default via this useful script: https://github.com/itiligent/Easy-OpenWRT-Builder.

+---

+## 🛠️ Sonos S1, S2 & Sonos Desktop Application Users:
 **S1 & S2**
-- Should work fine, but not tested.
-Older S1 & S2 Sonos applications utilise ICMP, broadcast on UDP 6969 and SSDP on UDP 5353 and the above firewall rules support this.
+- The above guide should work fine on Android or Apple IOS as S1 & S2 utilise ICMP, UDP 6969 and UDP 5353 (uPnP, not mDNS).
+The above firewall rules deliberately account for this.
+(Not tested).

-**Desktop App:**
+**Desktop Application:**
-- This app is slowly being deprecated by Sonos, and relies on udp broadcast/255.255.255.255 for discovery therefore the above solution will not work.
-Some form of broadcast relay is needed, perhaps installing socat will work.
-(See below, not tested).
+- Apple OS:	The above guide should work fine thanks to Bonjour for discovery.
+(Not tested).
+- Windows:  	Will not work because this version relies on UDP 1900 broadcast to 255.255.255.255 for discovery (in addition to UDP 6969 and UDP 5353 as above).
+Some form of broadcast relay with a tool like Socat configured as below or similar may work.
+(Not tested).
 ```
 config socat 'sonos_bcast_forward'
     option enable '1'